 Extremely hard to come by in Japan.
 Beef marrow bones from happy free-range cows.
-100% grass-fed and grass-finished, all free of antibiotics and growth hormones.
+Grass-fed and all free of antibiotics and growth hormones.
 Pasture-raised their entire life.
 These are the cleanest beef bones you can lay hands on in Japan.
 We guarantee that - or get your money back.
 Marrow bones have recently started to show up on gourmet restaurant menus - vertically cut into canoe style.
 You can use marrow bones to make super healthy bone broth, or you can roast the bones and use the marrow the same way you would use butter to spread it on your toast like in our example.
 Or cook steaks, eggs, or roast vegetables with it - the same you'd use ghee.

 Why is it so difficult to find imported (grass-fed, free-range) marrow bones in Japan?
 Beef marrow bones are very heavy and bulky.
 Making transportation costs to Japan more expensive than the product itself.
 This is the main reason you won't likely find imported marrow bones anywhere else in Japan.
 The second reason is the lack of incentives for farmers.
 Exporting marrow bones is not a lucrative business and the bones are therefore sold locally for the market value.
 We work very closely with Australian farmers and exporters and are able to import a limited amount of marrow bones together with our regular products when there is room left in our container.
 Please expect this product not to be available all year round and to sell out fast.

 Due to limited availability, we source the bones from multiple farms in Australia.
 All of the bones are grass-fed.
 We guarantee that the cows were all pasture-raised for life and that the cows were never treated with growth hormones or antibiotics.